Frieda Belinfante

 Frieda Belinfante (May 10, 1904 – March 5, 1995) was a Dutch cellist, philharmonic conductor, a prominent lesbian, and a member of the Dutch resistance during World War II.
-After the war, Belinfante immigrated to the United States and continued her career in music.
+After the war, Belinfante emigrated to the United States and continued her career in music.
 She was the founding artistic director and conductor of the Orange County Philharmonic.

-Genealogy
+Early life and education

-The daughter of Aron Belinfante and Georgine Antoinette Hesse, Frieda descended from a line of Sephardic Jews who arrived in Holland in the 17th century and whose ancestry can be traced back to 16th-century Portugal.
-Other well-known descendants include the writers Emmy Belinfante, Isaac Cohen Belinfante, and Moses Cohen Belinfante, and the journalist Emilie Belinfante (the younger).
-Many of the Belinfante descendants perished during the Holocaust.
+Belinfante was born 1904 in Amsterdam the third of four children of Aron Belinfante and Georgine Antoinette Hesse.
+Her father was a prominent pianist and director of a music school in Amsterdam.
+According to Belinfante, her father was Jewish and her mother was Christian but her upbringing was secular.
+Belinfante attended the local public school until the seventh grade.
+At the insistence of her father that each child play a musical instrument, Belinfante began to study cello at the age of 10.
+She graduated from the Amsterdam Conservatory.

-Early career
+Career

-Belinfante was born into a musical family.
-Her father, Aron, was a prominent pianist and teacher in Amsterdam who was the first pianist to present the entire cycle of Beethoven piano sonatas during a single season in the Amsterdam Concertgebouw.
-Belinfante began her study of the cello at age 10.
-She graduated from the Amsterdam Conservatory and made her professional debut in the Kleine Zaal recital hall of the Concertgebouw at age 17, assisted at the piano by her father.
+Belinfante made her professional debut in the Kleine Zaal recital hall of the Concertgebouw at age 17, assisted at the piano by her father.
 Her father died a few months after.
 Following her debut, Belinfante studied intermittently with cellist Gérard Hekking in Paris, with whom she developed a close friendship.